-The Council's HR People Strategy seeks to ensure its pay and terms and conditions are adequate appropriate to attract and retain sufficient staff and to encourage staff to invest in their own development.
+The Council's HR PeopleOrganisational Development Strategy seeks to ensure its pay and terms and conditions are appropriate to attract and retain sufficient staff and to encourage staff to invest in their own developmentsets out the Council's workforce development plan over the next four years to support the Council's priorities and values.
+It focuses on how the Council attracts, retains, rewards and develops its employees.